Nory Pouncil is the visionary behind iAmHealthyFit.com.

 Once I was done with my pity party, I remembered I had the keys, and all I had to do was work.

-So I went to work, again!
+So I started over, again!

 This time I adjusted to my new lifestyle.
 I got over the cold and signed up for a gym membership.
 I became addicted to running and ended up running, too many 5Ks to count, 10+ half marathons, and two marathons, including the NYC Marathon.